MCUdude/MightyCore/README.md

 #### Manual Installation
 Click on the "Download ZIP" button.
 Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu called "MightyCore" will show up.

-##How do I change the clock frequency?
-Select your microcontroller in the boards menu, then select the clock frequency.
-If you want to change the clock frequency, you'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
-Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
-For time critical operations an external oscillator is recommended.

 ##Hardware
 I've designed a development board for this particular core.
 I've added all the functionality I missed with the original Arduino boards, and added the original AVR pinout.